Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 My heart is often yearning

-to be there, there, there,
+To be there, there, there.

 When the war is over we'll return again

-to our homes away a'cross the raging mist
+to our homes away across the raging mist

-Oh, what joy to meet our Mother's
+Oh, what joy to meet our Mothers',

 Father, wives, sisters & brothers.

-wont you come and take a
+Wont you come and take a

-"Rumpy" in our Name?
+"humpy" in our name?

 We can show you our broad acres by

-the miles.
+the mile.

-and should you care to come & stay a while
+And should you care to come & stay a while

 next next next please.